 In Bode’s representation, the constellation’s brightest star was the present-day 50 Aurigae, magnitude 4.8, which he labelled with the lowercase letter ‘a’.
 Eventually its stars were returned to Auriga, Gemini, and Lynx, from where they had been borrowed.

-Telescopium Herschelii, depicting the reflecting telescope with which William Herschel discovered the planet Uranus, on the Uranographia atlas of Johann Bode (1801).
+Telescopium Herschelii, depicting the reflecting telescope with which William Herschel discovered the planet Uranus, on Chart V of the Uranographia atlas of Johann Bode (1801).

 © Ian Ridpath.
 All rights reserved